Howard S. McDonald: Sudden increase in enrollment

 Enrollment more than doubled in the winter and fall semesters as veterans from World War II came home and enrolled at BYU.
 His administration received surplus military buildings from the Federal Public Housing Authority in San Francisco to house the huge influx of students, and they began to build permanent buildings to replace them.
 McDonald initiated the construction of several new buildings to alleviate the intense crowding at the university.
-He petitioned the board of trustees for approval to build a large science building, partially planned by Dean Eyring.
+He petitioned the board of trustees for approval to build a large science building, partially planned by Dean Carl F. Eyring.
 The planned building was larger than the five largest buildings on campus combined.
 While some members of the board disliked the proposal, Joseph Fielding Smith championed the project.
 In 1945, the projected cost was around $300,000, and the board approved a budget of $950,000.
 The final cost of the Eyring Science Center was over 2 million dollars.
 Enrollment in the College of Arts and Sciences increased five percent.
 Construction on other buildings was suspended because of the high cost of the science building, and in 1947 several physical education instructors resigned because of "unfavorable working conditions," and the board of trustees considered abandoning sports programs altogether.
 Other in-progress building projects were heavily delayed.
 The board of trustees approved plans for the Smith Fieldhouse, which was completed in 1951.

 Instructors at the time often taught over thirteen hours per week.
 McDonald recruited more professors to teach the more numerous student body, including Hugh Nibley and M. Wells Jakeman.
 He petitioned to increase professors' salaries to make positions more attractive, and over 80 professors were hired during his administration.
 He created a dean of student life position to organize student services, and gave more responsibility to department chairs, college deans, and their assistants, who conveyed faculty requests and ideas to him.

-Ernest Wilkinson suggested that BYU increase the cost of tuition, and McDonald agreed with the idea, but stated that the First Presidency did not wish to burden students with more expensive tuition, despite their anxiety about the LDS Church's increased cost in enrolling so many more students.
+Ernest L. Wilkinson suggested that BYU increase the cost of tuition, and McDonald agreed with the idea, but stated that the First Presidency did not wish to burden students with more expensive tuition, despite their anxiety about the LDS Church's increased cost in enrolling so many more students.
 The cost to educate each student increased by $55 from 1944 to 1946, and faculty requested and received raises to combat postwar inflation.